Notargets/gocfd/AI-artifacts/Claude/how-to-maintain-conservation-of-flux-at-face-boundaries.md

 Research the following statements about the mortar technique for ensuring conservation of flux across non conformal element interfaces specifically for the cases of tet/hex/prism/pyramid interfaces.
+These statements are discussed below the research instructions with these headers:
+## The Asymmetry in Mortar Methods
+## How Conservation is Maintained Despite Asymmetry
+## The Subtle Distinction

 Obtain the necessary implementation detail to compose an implementation of the mortar methods in source code in an efficient form sufficient to handle the common cases among those elements, in particular those involving multiple triangles interfacing to a quadrilateral for viscous and inviscid fluxes.
 If the implementation is neutral WRT handling viscous/inviscid/em fluxes that is superior in that only one method should be required to handle physical fluxes.
 The interest here excludes the “how” of solving the Riemann problem, that should be a completely separate concern from how to project fluxes to the common interface space and back again with conservation being enforced globally and even locally if deemed necessary.

 Equal and mixed order interfaces should be included.
 If they differ in implementation, call that out for a specific variant implementation for each.
 I have attached the discussion to guide the research as well.

-You’re absolutely right - I made an error in my explanation.
-Mortar methods are inherently asymmetric in their projection operations, and this does seem to contradict the telescoping principle I just described.
-Let me correct this and explain how mortar methods actually maintain conservation despite this asymmetry.
+This research requires understanding the state of practice for mortar interfaces.
+If common and necessary practices form a mortar space a certain way, say using a quadrature surface of a specific degree in order to satisfy the conservation or accuracy (or stability) requirement, this should be discovered as part of the research.

+The resulting report should contain enough detail for one, maybe two implementations of mortar interfaces.
+Possibly one for equal order polynomial neighbors and another for mixed order.
+It should be opinionated WRT an implementation approach that mirrors the most successful approaches used for mixed element production DG FR methods for CFD and MHD.
+The target application is to a method library that will provide element bases for the four 3D element shapes, and the mortar interface will need to support all of them.

+Another detail to incorporate: the element definitions have not yet standardized on a node point choice.
+I can choose from any of the most successful types for CFD flows with strong shocks and iLES, including GLL/LGL points, Hesthaven Warp/Blend or others as needed.
+If it is discovered as part of the research that the volumetric node choice is important to the success of the flux continuity scheme, I am open to that being part of the implementation AS AN ASSUMPTION, meaning make the overt statement that the implementation should assume the use of one of the volume node point choices, and all of the implementation will proceed with this assumption.
+This becomes important as to the origin of the flux (solution node point directly or interpolated), etc.

+Note that the DG FR methods used do not necessarily involve integration.
+I plan to solve the physics equations in differential form.
+Also note the
+following:
+1) agnostic to Riemann solver choice
+2) P <= 5 in 3D
+3) will always save the mortar interface operators to the extent possible to maximize performance

 ## The Asymmetry in Mortar Methods

-You’ve correctly identified that mortar methods involve two distinct operations:
+Mortar methods involve two distinct operations:

 1. Forward projection: Each element projects its solution to the mortar space ( often different for each element due to different polynomial orders or